Behind the scenes at Crazy Horse Paris: Svetlana Konstantinova, stage director, tells it all!

 What is your role at Crazy Horse Paris?

 I started classical dance and stage training at the age of eight and joined the management of the Crazy Horse Paris troupe in 2007.
 I then became show manager in 2009, and now I am the Stage and Production Director.
 That means that I’m in charge of the Crazy Horse troupe in Paris and on tour.
-I guarantee the quality of the shows night after night, and I train and rehearse the Crazy Girls.
+I guarantee the quality of the shows night after night, and I train and rehearse with the Crazy Girls.

 What is special about your work?

-At Crazy Horse Paris, each show is unique, but it always uses the same choreographic language, which is specific to our House and unique in the world.
+At Crazy Horse Paris, each show is unique, but it always uses the same choreographic language, which is specific to our House and unrivalled in the whole world.
 That is what really sets our shows apart.
 The arched back, the lighting effects, the graphic projections, the bobbed wigs, the high heels and the scarlet red lips, the specific size of our scene – all these elements contribute to creating our unique show.

 The solo dancers are different each night, which allows every Crazy Girl to continue to progress and not get stuck in a routine.
 In addition, you really have to think about the size and personality of each dancer for the group numbers.
 The visual effect must be perfect.
 To assist me, I appoint captains, who are my “right-hand women” during the show.
 They are dancers with experience and character who have a sense of responsibility and organization.